Writing Center Mission

 A Pedagogy of Direct Intervention

 Our mission in the Writing Center is most clearly articulated by Stephen North in his 1984 landmark essay, "The Idea of a Writing Center."
 North explains that writing centers are designed to help students become better writers, not necessarily or immediately to produce better texts.
 To reflect classroom practices in LCC's English Department, the Writing Center emphasizes the entire process of writing rather than just the final end product.
-Our practice of providing writing assistance in the Center is based on a model of peer assistance and what North calls "a pedagogy of direct intervention," in which we seek to interrupt and alter the writing process and, by so doing, assist students in developing better writing strategies.
+Our practice of providing writing assistance in the Center is based on what North calls "a pedagogy of direct intervention," in which we seek to interrupt and alter the writing process and, by so doing, assist students in developing better writing strategies.
 This direct intervention necessarily causes students to reflect on writing processes and practices and, in so doing, to become better prepared to approach college writing assignments.